lnbits/lnbits/lnbits/extensions/lnaddress/README.md

 ## Usage

+1. - If you don't want to use Cloudflare, add a CNAME or A record for your domain that points to your server.
-1. Before adding a domain, you need to add the domain to Cloudflare and get an API key and Secret key\
+   - If you want to use Cloudflare, you need to add the domain to Cloudflare and get an API key and Secret key\
    ![add domain to Cloudflare](https://i.imgur.com/KTJK7uT.png)\
    You can use the _Edit zone DNS_ template Cloudflare provides.\
    ![DNS template](https://i.imgur.com/ciRXuGd.png)\
    Edit the template as you like, if only using one domain you can narrow the scope of the template\
    ![edit template](https://i.imgur.com/NCUF72C.png)

 2. Back on LNbits, click "ADD DOMAIN"\
    ![add domain](https://i.imgur.com/9Ed3NX4.png)